TFP Summer and Winter Institutes

 Every summer and winter, The Food Project hosts institutes: three-day intensive seminars where participants learn about our youth programs, mission-based management, and sustainable farming in urban and suburban settings.
 Summer Institutes tyically take place in late July or early August, while Winter Institutes are offered in late January or early February.

-The Summer 2015 Institute will be held August 5-7.
+The Winter 2016 Institute will be held February 4-6.
 Click here for more information.